jonnyspicer/jonnyspicer.github.io/tartarus/_posts/2020-09-10-dear-jacob-ii.md

 me from actually doing them the way it once did.

 It's been a really rough twelve months, but I've tried really hard to get through it, I think you'd be proud of me.
 I had so many festivals lined up this summer, you would've been so jealous, I had to cancel them all though so you would've had the last laugh.
 I still have big plans for the future though.
+I finally got my first tattoo, after all those conversations we had about it, and I thought about you while I was in the chair.
 Fraser, Vicky, Alex and I shared stories about you in Albion on Boxing Day, I hope your ears weren't burning too much - clearly I'm not the only one that thought highly of you.

 Wherever you are, I hope you're doing good buddy.
 I miss you.